 Dear Parents/Carers,

-If you have any questions (no matter how small you think they are) or concerns then do please let us know.
+If ever you have any questions (no matter how small you think they are) or concerns then do please let us know.
 You can ring the school or send in an email anytime and we will get back to you as soon as we can.
 We will also be on the door at drop off and pick up.
 This is always a busy time as the children have our sole focus, so we would ask for your patience whilst we ensure they are either safely in school or with their parents/carers.

 The Early Years curriculum is split into several key areas.
 Below we will map out what your child will be learning in each of these during their first term.
 You can use these to talk to them at home and ask questions about what they have been doing – be prepared for them to answer “What have you done at school today?” with “I can’t remember!” and this is ok.
 We will be also be aiming to blog at least once per week to also help you know what they have been up to.